LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 contracts/interface in the format of a swagger file that needs to be implemented by brands.
 Following are the methods defined by the specification:

-- **Get Bot Environments**: This API fetches the list of environments defined for the passed `botId`
+- **Get Bot Environments**: This endpoint fetches the list of environments defined for the passed `botId`
 - **Get Bot State**: This endpoint is called on test connection.
 It should response with the bot state and the bot version.
 Every state besides 'online' will let the test connection fail.
 - **Get Conversation Events**: This API sends bot responses on the passed consumer messages.
 - **Create Conversation**: This API creates a conversation instance for the given conversation